Malted Chewy Triple Chocolate Cookie

-The type of cocoa powder you use is very important because it will tell you what type of leavening agent you need to use (baking soda or baking powder).
+The type of cocoa powder you use is very important for two reasons: flavor and leavening.
 I always use dutch-processed cocoa powder.
 This means that the raw cocoa powder has been neutralized (that makes it sound like it is an alien), meaning it is no longer acidic so you will need to use baking powder (which has acid in it) to leaven your cookies.

-I personally like ‘dutched’ cocoa because it has a darker color and in my opinion a better flavor.
+I personally like ‘dutched’ cocoa because it has a darker color and a richer chocolate flavor.
 I know that this sounds really silly, but remember, baking is chemistry, so you need to get the chemistry right to get the best result.
 If you want to read more about it, Joy the Baker has a great explanation.

 Malted Milk Powder

 You know malted milk balls?
 That salty, savory sweetness?
 That is malted milk.
 I had never thought of putting malted milk or powdered milk in cookies until I read Christina Tosi’s recipe for chocolate chip cookies.
 If you have ever had a Milk Bar cookie, you know just how good they are.
 When I lived in Brooklyn, I would go to the Milk Bar in Carrol Gardens every Sunday morning to get a cookie.
 The best part: the chewy middle of every cookie.
 And that comes from the milk powder.
 She used non-fat milk powder, which I can tell you is delicious but malted milk powder is oh so much better.
 Malted milk is a mixture of malted barley extracts, dry milk, sodium bicarbonate, wheat flour and salt (so definitely not gluten-free).
 If you have ever had Ovaltine, you have had malted milk (but don’t use Ovaltine in this recipe).
 It is hard to describe the flavor that it gives to the finished cookies.
 It does add some saltiness, but it is more like an umami, slightly savory undertone that balances out the rich chocolate and sweetness.

-But we want the malted milk powder for the chewiness it gives to the cookies.
+Now, malted milk isn’t gluten-free.
 If you need to make these gluten-free, use Bob’s Red Mill Nonfat Dry Milk Powder to get the chewy texture and add an extra pinch of flaky sea salt and half a teaspoon of ground coriander to the batter.
 You won’t get the exact malted flavor, but you will still get a seriously rich chocolate cookie.
-You can buy malt flavoring, but use it sparingly.
-It is very potent.
+You can buy malt flavoring, but I don’t love how it tastes; it’s obviously artificial.

 1/2 cup unsalted butter, melted and slightly cooled